banner

 Proper Worship

-Who Should Lead in Worship?
+Who should Lead in Worship?

-Applying the principle of headship or authority in a worship service, we might say that the congregation should follow the lead of the worship leader, the worship leader the direction of the pastor or minister, and the pastor or minister should follow the Lord.
+If we were to apply the principle of headship or authority in a worship service, we might say that the congregation should follow the lead of the worship leader, the worship leader the direction of the pastor or minister, and the pastor or minister should follow the Lord.

-One person, regardless of his position or influence, is not better than another.
-In a Communion Service where bread and wine (or unfermented wine, i.e., grape juice) are served, believers in Christ are to remember the body and blood of Jesus Christ.
-It’s not a time for some believers to put themselves above others with their own sense of self-importance.
-Position and material wealth or the lack thereof don’t matter in Christ.
-What matters is that we gather together to remember the Lord in a spirit of love and unity.
-If a communion service becomes a bickering service, or we willfully allow ourselves to be otherwise distracted, we are in danger of being severely judged for not giving proper attention and reverence for the Lord’s body, which was sacrificed for us (1Corinthians 11:27-32).
+In the realm of Christianity, position and material wealth or the lack of it doesn't matter.
+What matters is that we gather to remember the Lord in a spirit of love and unity.
+If a communion service becomes a bickering service, or we allow ourselves to otherwise distracted, we’re in danger of being severely judged for not giving proper attention and reverence for the Lord’s body, which was sacrificed for us (1 Corinthians 11:27-32).

 Spiritual Gifts in Worship

 The Apostle Paul said that the Holy Spirit gives spiritual gifts.
-Each believer in Christ has at least one gift, and it is the Holy Spirit who determines which are given.
-1Corinthians 12:8-12 and Romans 12:6-8, and Ephesians 4:7, 11-13 give us lists as to what they were at the time of Paul's writings.
-These may be examples of gifts given and are not necessarily all-inclusive.
-Most of the spiritual gifts listed remain with us today, but some Scriptures lead us to believe sign gifts ended of their own accord after the Bible was complete (1Corinthians 13:8-10; Hebrews 1:1-2; 2:3-4).
+The Holy Spirit assigns gifts to believers, as described in 1 Corinthians 12:8-12, Romans 12:6-8, and Ephesians 4:7, 11-13.
+These may be examples of gifts given but may not be all-inclusive.
+Most of the spiritual gifts listed remain with us today.
+Still, some Scriptures lead us to believe sign gifts ended of their own accord after the Bible was complete (1Corinthians 13:8-10; Hebrews 1:1-2; 2:3-4).

 Exercising Spiritual Gifts

 Spiritual gifts are to be exercised in love and in consideration of one another.
-1Corinthian 13 is the great love chapter often quoted in wedding ceremonies.
+We may know 1 Corinthian 13 as the ultimate love chapter often quoted in wedding ceremonies.
 The context of it informs us how to exercise our spiritual gifts.
-We must not draw attention to ourselves but honor and respect each other and put their needs before ours.
+We mustn’t draw attention to ourselves but honor and respect each other and put their needs before ours.

 In worship services, we must exercise self-control and prefer the more extraordinary gift of prophecy, i.e., the proclamation of God’s Word, the Bible.
-All spiritual gifts are given for the building up of the body of Christ, not to draw distinctions between those who are spiritual and those who are not.
+All spiritual gifts are given for the building up of the body of Christ, not to draw distinctions between those who are spiritual and those who aren’t.
 The gifts are “for the strengthening of the church” (1Corinthians14:26, NIV).

 Discussion